Fore Abbey and the Seven Wonders of Fore

 The Seven Wonders

-The Monastery itself is considered one of the wonders.
+- 1. The Monastery Built on the Bog – The monastery itself, Fore Abbey, is considered one of the wonders.
 Its ruins constitute the only Benedictine site remaining in the entire country.
 Their strong presence and fortress-like appearance give the impression that the building, in its time, was more of a castle than a house of prayer.
 Legend says that it was built on a rock in the centre of a quaking bog.

-- The Water that Flows Uphill – St. Fechin was said to have used his staff to coerce water to flow uphill instead of down.
+- 2. The Water that Flows Uphill – St. Fechin was said to have used his staff to coerce water to flow uphill instead of down.
+The “uphill” flow of water is an optical illusion.

-- St Fechin’s Mill – St. Fechin reportedly induced water to flow from the ground and operate a mill that had no visible water supply.
+- 3. The Mill without a Race – St. Fechin reportedly induced water to flow from the ground and operate a mill that had no visible water supply.

-- Another wonder located nearby is in the ruins of a 12th Century Church whose centre post, decorated by an ornate Greek cross carved into the stone, was said to rise into place by the power of St Fechin’s prayers alone.
+- 6. The Stone Raised by St. Fechin’s Prayers – Another wonder located nearby is in the ruins of a 12th Century Church, St. Fechin’s Church, whose centre post, decorated by an ornate Greek cross carved into the stone, was said to rise into place by the power of St Fechin’s prayers alone.